Kav1n-Lal/financial_risk-_detection_ML/README.md

 - 'EXT_SOURCE_3'-Normalized score from external data source
 * So if the 'EXT_SOURCE_2' and 'EXT_SOURCE_3' scores are **less than or equal to 0.41** the loan is defaulted nearly 65% of the times, ref section on **financial_risk_ML_undersampling_feature_selection.ipynb** --> Running the ML model again with the 2 features excluding 'SK_ID_CURR'
 * To get to 96% accuracy for the loan defaulters ,'SK_ID_CURR'  feature is taken into consideration which is just the ID of the loan application.
-* From this what I can Infer is that if the 'EXT_SOURCE_2' and 'EXT_SOURCE_3' scores are greater than **0.41** ,31% of the times the loan gets defaulted due to unknown reasons.
+* From this what I can Infer is, that if the 'EXT_SOURCE_2' and 'EXT_SOURCE_3' scores are greater than **0.41** ,31% of the times the loan gets defaulted due to unknown reasons.
 - ## Classification ROCAUC score and Accuracy Table for undersampled dataset
 |    Model             |  Train(ROC-AUC)   |  Test(ROC-AUC)   |Accuracy |Confusion matrix
 | :------------------- | -----------------  |-----------------|-----------------|-----------------: